vansia43/lab-guide-examples/Query Real-Time IoT Data in Azure Stre.md

 ### Query for Average Temperature
-For Query \#3, suppose you want to get the average temperature, every one minute, over all sensors.
+For Query \#3, suppose you want to get the average temperature, every one minute, of all sensors.
 You need to display two columns: the timestamp representing the minute and the average temperature for that minute.

  1. To begin, select `System.Timestamp()`, which is a timestamp of each window of time, aliased as `EndOfMinute`.
 Then, use the `AVG` function on the `temp` column, aliased as `AverageTemp`: